Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 >- **One last thing** that's important to mention **about latency and throughput**, is that even though they are very much related in a way, and they're very important measures of a systems performance, **they're not necessarily correlated**.
 >- For instance, you might have a system, or rather parts of a system, smaller parts of a system, that have very low latency.
 >- In other words, they support really fast data transfers.
->- But then you might have a part of the system that has very low throughput, and so that ends up meaning that the low latency data transfers or operations that the system had, are kind of canceled out.
+>- But then you might have a part of the system that has very low throughput, and so that ends up meaning that the low latency data transfers or operations that the system had, are kind of cancelled out.
 >- In other words, you can not make assumptions about latency or throughput based on the other.
 >- They are not necessarily correlated things.